szepeviktor/frontend-debugger/readme.txt

 TODO: sidebar, search-form, other template parts.

+The control panel contains:

+* Header, Thumbnails, The Loop, Footer, Included files anchors
+* Toogle button for line numbers
+* Toggle button for line wrapping
+* Toggle button for showing line ends

+The control panel's state is kept in your browser's [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

+Development of this plugin goes on on [GitHub](https://github.com/szepeviktor/frontend-debugger).
+Please contribute by sending PR-s implementing my TODO-s.

 == Installation ==

 This section describes how to install the plugin and get it working.

 1. Uppack the ZIP to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. The Loop
+2. The Header.
+3. Included files.

 == Changelog ==